West Horndon: Tillingham Hall

 The area to the south of West Horndon railway station and north of Bulphan is known locally as Tillingham Hall and is in Thurrock.
 (Note: The area was part of the parishes of Childerditch and West Horndon prior to 1934.)
-In the 1980s, there was an unsuccessful proposal to build a Tillingham Hall new town on the site by private developer Consortium Developments Ltd, which applied to build a new town of the same name on the site with 5,000 homes for 14,000 people in 1984.
+In the 1980s, there was an unsuccessful proposal to build a Tillingham Hall new town on the site by a company called Consortium Developments, which applied to build a new town of the same name on the site with 5,000 homes for 14,000 people in 1984.
 Thurrock Council and Essex County Council opposed the project because of its threat to the green belt and their own plan to develop a new estate on brownfield land in Grays called Chafford Hundred.
 The local community also opposed the project because of its threat to the green belt and after a national backlash and inquiry into the matter in 1986 the government blocked the Tillingham Hall new town project in 1987.

 Developer Horndon St Marys LLP revived the new town proposal in 2024.
 Now named Horndon St Marys, the Tillingham Hall new town is now proposed to have 2,100 homes.
 As it is on the border of West Horndon in the Thurrock local authority area, the application for the revived new town project is in the hands of Thurrock Council rather than Brentwood Council.
 Local opponents of the new town project argue that it will threaten the existing 700 home village of West Horndon by engulfing it while also threatening existing green belt land.
 A decision on the proposal is expected to be made by Thurrock Council sometime in 2025.

 Transport

 West Horndon railway station is a station on the London, Tilbury and Southend main line from London to Southend.
 The Railway Hotel, behind the station, was once a coaching inn.
 North of the town and parallel to the railway is the A127 Southend Arterial Road.
 West Horndon is east of junction 29 of the M25 motorway.

-The village is served by two bus routes which both terminate in Brentwood.
+The village is served by one main bus service (565), and two school services (49 and 481), which all serve Brentwood and are all operated by NIBS Buses.